 Geometry Dash Lite

 Geometry Dash Lite is a free version of the game with advertisements.
-Geometry Dash Lite has 13 levels, and lacks the ability to create and play custom user-generated levels.
+Geometry Dash Scratch Lite has 13 levels, and lacks the ability to create and play custom user-generated levels.
 It also has a much more limited selection of character customization options, missing many of the icons and colors that can be used in the full game.

 Geometry Dash Meltdown